situmtech/situm-capacitor-wayfinding/README.md

 1. iOS:

-Open Xcode, you can run `ionic cap open ios` from Terminal.
+* Open Xcode, you can run `ionic cap open ios` from Terminal.

-App name and Bundle Identifier are defined in the `General` tab of your `Target`
+* App name and Bundle Identifier are defined in the `General` tab of your `Target`.

 2. Android:

-## Build

-Run `ionic build` to build the project.

-Run `ionic cap sync` to keep the native layer up to date.

-Finally open your android/iOS platform project and execute them.